SEO in Large Organizations: Managing Expectations, Defining Success

 Now, after in-house SEOs and outsourced agencies understand the key areas, it is intuitive that programs would be built around them.
 However, success cannot be achieved without investment in four key tactics:

 Tools – These include research tools, keyword tools, ranking monitors, analytics reports, and others in a uniform presentation.
 There is a difference between data and wisdom; however, you need to have the data in the first place in order to apply wisdom.
-Without the data to show progress you are flying blind, and the project will lose management support.
+Without it, you are flying blind, and the project will lose management support.
 You need tools and you need to make sure the tools are installed correctly and that you're using them right.
-It's been said 40 percent of analytic packages are installed incorrectly.
-That ruins the data.
+It's been said 40 percent of analytic packages are installed incorrectly, which ruins the data.

-Training – This is critical to your success.
+Training – A foundation laid by SEO training is critical to your success.
 You (usually by bringing in a vendor) must provide comprehensive training on SEO suitable to your needs, commonly via open-seating classroom sessions or on-site multiple-day sessions.
 This helps to establish uniform knowledge and realistic expectations, as well as momentum, across the organization.
 You can build your own in house training, you can go to conventions.
 But you don't want to learn your SEO by telephone.

-Assessments – Utilize the knowledge of the SEO.
+Audits – Utilize the knowledge of the SEO.
 Consultants have seen many environments and have made a practice of knowing what the search engines like.
-The assessment is a detailed report of the status of the site highlighting items needing repair, commonly from hundreds of items.
-And it is true that often a consultant report carries authoritative weight within an organization, compared to internal studies.
+An SEO Site Audit is a detailed report of the status of the site highlighting items needing repair, commonly from hundreds of items.
+And it is true that often an expert consultant's report carries authoritative weight within an organization, compared to internal studies.

-- Services – If you select a consultant be sure that their services are tailored to the needs of your organization and site, complementing and supplementing your project staff and providing ongoing knowledge transfer.
-Nothing should be recommended by the SEO without you having a reasonable expectation that they will answer and educate you about the reasons for that recommendation.
+- Services – If you select a consultant, be sure that their services are tailored to the needs of your organization and site, complementing and supplementing your project staff and providing ongoing knowledge transfer.
+Nothing should be recommended by the SEO without your having a reasonable expectation that they will answer and educate you about the reasons for that recommendation.

 By following these few methodology tasks, you can define success, manage expectations, and become a corporate hero.